-All hot sauces contain hot peppers and are often combined with other acidic ingredients such as vinegar and garlic (read Easy Hot Sauce Recipe for more on the ingredients in a hot sauce).
+All hot sauces contain hot peppers and are often combined with other acidic ingredients such as vinegar and garlic (read Easy Hot Sauce Recipe for more on the basic ingredients in a hot sauce).
 The vinegar or presence of other acids will protect against oxidation, help with preservation and keep bacterial growth from happening.
 Sometimes it’s the acid-containing ingredients such as vinegar or citrus that give hot sauce its signature tang, bite or zip along with the hot peppers.

 PH (Potential Hydrogen) does not have flavoring but there can be a “taste” to some acids typically found in vinegar, tomatoes, lemons and other common hot sauce ingredients.
 It is the pH testing that will measure the levels of these acids in your hot sauce to determine if your sauce is acidic or alkaline.
-(Read The Shocking Truth of Alkaline Hot Sauce if you are making a sauce with a high alkaline level) Similar testing is commonly done in water and soils as well to determine the acid / alkaline levels for a variety of reasons.
+(Read The Shocking Truth of Alkaline Hot Sauce if you are making a sauce with a high alkaline level).
+Similar testing is commonly done in water and soils as well to determine the acid / alkaline levels for a variety of reasons.

-The ingredients hot sauce will need to be combined with a suitable pH level to lengthen the shelf life of your home-made sauce, which would otherwise need to be refrigerated.
+The ingredients of hot sauce will need to be combined within a suitable pH level to lengthen the shelf life of your home-made sauce, which would otherwise need to be refrigerated.
 If you are making and storing your hot sauce to be distributed, pH testing may be they best way for someone new to the hot sauce business or you can follow other methods of preserving as well, which could be costlier and more time consuming.
 Read Bottle and Sell Hot Sauce From Your Home, for the complete guide to bottling hot sauce at home and How To Make Hot Sauce Safe For Consumption for a breakdown on what changes the pH of hot sauce.

 *Do you make your own hot sauce?
 Check out…

 Regulations for refrigerator shelf life has been inconsistent over the past few years and would require you to keep your sauce refrigerated, shipped in refrigerated trucks and stored in coolers for sale.
-This is not the most common approach for hot sauces produced for sales.
+This is not the most common approach for hot sauces that are mass produced for sales.
 Here’s Your Answers To A Refrigerated Hot Sauce.
-Although according to the FDA, refrigeration is one of the best ways to keep foods from the slow growth of E. coli, botulinum and Salmonella it requires strict attention to temperature, keeping doors shut and power on.
-However, The growth of microorganisms can be controlled by the acidity (level of pH), level of water activity, chemical preservatives or through packaging.
+Although according to the FDA, refrigeration is one of the best ways to keep foods from the slow growth of E. coli, botulinum and Salmonella but it requires strict attention to temperature, keeping doors shut and power on.
+However, the growth of microorganisms can also be controlled by the acidity (level of pH), the level of water activity, using chemical preservatives or through the packaging process.

 Clostridium Botulinum will thrive at a pH level above 4.6 and these toxins have proven to be deadly even in cooked foods.
-Keeping the pH level below this is crucial but it will not kill any preformed toxins states the WHO.
-The World Health Organization not the 60’s British rock group.
+Keeping the pH level below this is crucial but it will not kill any preformed toxins states the WHO, the World Health Organization not the 60’s British rock group.
 This is why the proper sanitization of bottles is important before bottling.

 What does pH level mean?

 PH is the level of acidity in a liquid substance and is measured on a scale from 0 to 14 with 7 being neutral.
 Anything measuring from 0 to 6 would be acidic and anything measuring from 7 to 14 would be considered on the alkaline side of the scale.

 If you are bottling your hot sauce at home you will most likely not be adding a chemical preservative that can alter the pH level.
-If you are making a sauce that contains vinegar your pH level should be within the limits to kill harmful bacteria but if you are not follow the guidelines of the GMP (Good Manufacturing Process).
+If you are making a sauce that contains vinegar your pH level should be within the limits to kill harmful bacteria but if you are not using vinegar, follow the guidelines of the GMP (Good Manufacturing Process).
 This would require heating a sauce to 180 degrees Fahrenheit and bottling it while it is warm.

-What is the pH level of hot sauce?
+What is the best pH level of hot sauce?

 The pH level of a hot sauce determines how much acid it contains verses how much alkaline it will have.
 The lower the pH number the more acids there are and it is the acid that is needed to kill the bacteria.
-As mentioned previously a neutral pH is around 7 on the pH scale.
+As mentioned previously, a neutral pH is around 7 on the pH scale.
 This is about the measurement of where most water falls within the scale.
-To give an idea of other pH levels lemon juice will have a pH level between 2.0 and 2.6 and lime juice will be between 2.0 and 2.35.
-Vinegar will be between 2.4 and 3.4 pH with distilled white vinegar being the lowest and apple cider vinegar being the highest.
+To give an idea of other pH levels, lemon juice will have a pH level between 2.0 and 2.6 pH and lime juice will be between 2.0 and 2.35 pH.
+Most vinegar will be between 2.4 and 3.4 pH with distilled white vinegar being the lowest and apple cider vinegar being the highest.
 Garlic and peppers, other common hot sauce ingredients, will be higher in pH and could raise a sauce towards the alkaline side of the scale.

 Hot sauce should have a pH level of about 3.4 to prevent the growth of bacteria.
 Although the FDA states that a pH of 4.6 can prevent bacterial growth there are factors that can prevent a reading from being accurate.
-A sufficient pH level of 3.4 can generally be achieved with recipes that are about 20% vinegar.
-This will usually produce an acceptable pH level but there are ways to change this.
+A sufficient pH level of 3.4 can generally be achieved with hot sauce recipes that are at least 20% vinegar.
+This will usually produce an acceptable pH level but there are ways to lower this.

-The pH level of a hot sauce is caused by the mixture and the type of ingredients you are using.
-If you have a great hot sauce recipe you have worked on for months and have a pH level that is too high, it can be adjusted but it will alter the recipe.
-Adding lime juice or vinegar to reduce the pH level could change how your recipe tastes.
+The pH level of a hot sauce is caused by the content quantity of each ingredient and the type of ingredients you are using.
+If you have a great hot sauce recipe you have worked on for months and have a pH level that is too high it can be adjusted but it will alter the recipe.
+Adding lime juice or vinegar to reduce the pH level could change how your recipe tastes and appears.

 A good thing to do is to test your sauce through out your recipe process for the pH level with a pH meter.
-You can also do this with the ingredients you are using such as vinegar and lemon/lime juice.
+You can also do this with the individual ingredients you are using such as vinegar and lemon or lime juice.
 You can certainly test any water you are using but depending on where it comes from will be neutral, or about 7.

 Is hot sauce acidic?

-Hot sauce is considered acidic if it has a pH level between 0 and 7 or ideally 3.4.
+Hot sauce is considered acidic if it has a pH level between 0 and 7 or ideally around 3.4 pH.
 A fermented hot sauce will have about the same pH level of a vinegar based hot sauce without the addition of vinegar.
 The fermentation process of a hot sauce will give it more acid than the peppers themselves, but this sauce will also have to be refrigerated.
 Read more on Understanding The Fermentation Process of a Hot Sauce.

 How do I test hot sauce for pH levels?

-If you are concerned with the pH level of your hot sauce the two most common ways of testing a hot sauce are pH paper, litmus paper and a pH test meter.
+If you are concerned with the pH level of your hot sauce the three most common ways of testing a hot sauce are litmus paper, also known as pH test strips, or a pH test meter.
 The most accurate of these methods is the pH meter and they can have a cost range from $15 for a simple hand held meter or up to $300 for lab quality equipment.
-See the Recommended Meters page for the top picks!
+See the Recommended Meters page for our top picks!

 The Pinpoint pH Meter Kit from Amazon is portable and has a clear digital display.
-Comes with a separate probe on a 10′ cable.
+It comes with a separate probe on a 10′ cable for ease of testing.
 Some of these meters can get very expensive but litmus paper is a much less expensive way of measuring pH as well.
 I also like the size, accuracy and portability of the hand held meters and they are super easy to use as well.
 Read here on how to properly use a pH meter.

 Litmus paper will give a rough estimate of the pH level.
-These test strips are available from Walmart.com below (super cheap), this link to Amazon (super, super cheap) or at pet stores where aquarium supplies are sold.
+These test strips are available from this link to Amazon (super, super cheap) or at pet stores where aquarium supplies are sold.
 Any hardware stores where they supply pool test kits will have a department dedicated to pool maintenance where pH test strips are available as well.
 However, if you regularly make hot sauce for consumption you should be concerned about the accuracy of the pH and should use a meter.

 The test strips will only change color from blue to red, or vise versa, if the hot sauce is acidic but will not change color if it is neutral or does not contain any acid.
 This is a limiting function of the testing and any meter will provide much more accurate results.
 The color change of the paper is relying on the human eye for accuracy instead of a digital reading that a meter can provide.

-A pH meter will give a more accurate pH reading for your hot sauce.
+A pH meter will give a more accurate pH reading for your hot sauce then litmus paper.
 If you are producing sauce for sale than it would be worth the investment of a pH meter and almost a necessity for proper bottling.
 These meters are very easy to use, are reusable and give a much more accurate reading for the pH level of your hot sauce.
-Read the recommended meters on the product review page.
+Read the recommended meters on our product review page.

-The meters may need to be calibrated so follow the manufactures instructions upon purchase.
-Temperatures of the sauce could also give false pH readings so measure your sauce at room temperature also.
+The meters may need to be calibrated upon shipment so follow the manufactures instructions upon receiving the meter after purchase.
+Temperatures of the sauce could also give false pH readings so measure your sauce at room temperature.

 The flavor and heat of your hot sauce are important but if you plan on bottling your sauce for sale you will want the pH level to be about 3.4 to eliminate the growth of any bacteria.
 There are many ways to package your hot sauce and if you are simply making a batch for home or another gathering than the pH may not be as important.